-7.2 Behaviour that can Constitute Harassment:
+8.2.1 Behaviour that can Constitute Harassment:

-- Bullying - Unwelcome attention - Subjecting someone to insults or ridicule - Displays of material such as pornographic pictures, offensive literature, etc. - Insensitive jokes or pranks - Physical violence - Verbal abuse - Incitement by means such as petitions, leaflets etc. Damage to property such as graffiti, bricks through windows, etc. - Threat to life such as lighted materials through the letter box - Lewd, suggestive or over familiar behaviour - Deliberate interference with another person's peace, comfort and safety - This is not an exhaustive list and other behaviours may constitute harassment

-Although harassment comes in many forms, particular attention is drawn to the definitions contained within the Equal and Human Rights Policy and are as follows:
+- Bullying - Unwelcome attention - Subjecting someone to insults or ridicule because of their disability, HIV status, race, ethnic origin, nationality, religion, cultural background, gender, political or sexual orientation, family circumstances, marital status, illness or age - Displays of material such as pornographic pictures, offensive literature, etc. - Insensitive jokes or pranks - Physical violence - Verbal abuse - Incitement by means such as petitions, leaflets etc. Damage to property such as graffiti, bricks through windows, etc. - Threat to life such as lighted materials through the letter box - Lewd, suggestive or over familiar behaviour - Deliberate interference with another person's peace, comfort and safety - 8.2.2 Although harassment comes in many forms, particular attention is drawn to the definitions contained within the aforementioned Equal Opportunities Policy and are as follows: